 By Julia Szabo

-The start of the summer season brings with it a welcome return to homes shuttered for the long, wet winter.
-But behind those closed doors and windows can lurk hostile intruders: mycotoxins, toxic chemicals produced by the mold that develops anywhere moisture has been trapped.
+The start of the fall season brings with it a welcome return to apartments left empty with the humidity of summer.
+Behind those closed doors and windows can lurk hostile intruders: mycotoxins, toxic chemicals produced by the mold that develops anywhere moisture has been trapped.

 “Wherever you have water damage or leakage, you also have mold growth, and wherever you have mold growth, you always have mycotoxins,” explains Dr. Andrew W. Campbell, toxicology expert.
 “People don’t realize how dangerous mycotoxins are.
 Very plainly put, mold is the gun, and the mycotoxins produced by molds are the bullet.
 The No. 1 toxin to humankind is a mycotoxin: It’s worse than all the gases, and definitely cancer-causing.
 The IARC [International Agency for Research on Cancer] and American Cancer Society have various classifications, and a mycotoxin is a known carcinogen.”